Teen Resume Examples, Templates, & Guide

 Avoid using an outdated or informal email address, which can appear unprofessional.
 Instead, opt for a polished email address such as firstname.lastname@email.com.

-You may also include your home address (city and zip code) and, if applicable, a link to your professional profile or personal portfolio if relevant to the role.
+You may also include your home address (city and state) and, if applicable, a link to your professional profile or personal portfolio if relevant to the role.

-A resume objective is a brief statement highlighting your goals, what you hope to achieve in the role and how you can contribute to the company.
+Your teen resume should include a resume objective, which is a brief statement highlighting your goals, what you hope to achieve in the role, and how you can contribute to the company.

-Including an objective in your teen resume is a powerful way to introduce yourself to potential employers, mainly if you have limited work experience.
+Including an objective in your teen resume is a powerful way to introduce yourself to potential employers, especially if you have limited work experience.

-Unlike a resume summary, which typically captures career highlights, an objective provides a forward-looking statement tailored to entry-level roles.
+Unlike a resume summary, which focuses on career highlights, an objective provides a forward-looking statement tailored to entry-level roles.

-Motivated and responsible high school student seeking a part-time marketing position to gain hands-on experience and contribute strong communication, teamwork and problem-solving skills.
-Eager to apply leadership abilities from school clubs and volunteer work to a dynamic work environment while continuing to learn and grow professionally.
+Motivated and responsible high school student seeking a part-time social media marketing position to gain hands-on experience and contribute strong communication, teamwork, and problem-solving skills.
+Eager to help your team spot trends, create posts that foster engagement, and improve your brand’s social media reach and presence.
+Brings leadership abilities from school clubs and volunteer work.

 Education